Longido District, Arusha: Tourism

-There are attractive areas in terms of photographic tourism, hunting blocks, cultural tourism, campsites along the famous Lake Natron, home to millions of flamingo and viewing of Oldonyolengai nature of active volcano eruptions, campsites within the species on the flat lands bounded by famous mountain of Kilimanjaro, Meru, Longido, Namanga (Kenyan Mountain), Gelai and Ketumbeine.
+There are campsites along Lake Natron, home to millions of flamingos and viewing of Oldonyolengai nature of active volcano eruptions, campsites within the species on the flat lands bounded by mountain of Kilimanjaro, Meru, Longido, Namanga (Kenyan Mountain), Gelai and Ketumbeine.

 The District's projected forest area was 10,780 Hectares, or 13.7 percent of the total land area of 78,820 Hectares.
 Tanzania's wildlife is an important resource because it is the country's main tourist attraction and a major source of foreign exchange revenues.
 Approximately 95% of the District is a game-controlled region, making it a popular tourist destination.
 Tourists come for sport and trophy hunting in the District's four hunting blocks.
 There are over 40 kinds of fauna and a wide range of bird life, including migratory flamingos, which have their unique breeding place at Lake Natron.
 The number of wildlife animals in Longido District is estimated to be 100,000 (Ecosystem survey 1980), with a population density of 6.7 per square km (1984).